How to work for yourself: A complete guide

-The fulfillment and satisfaction you experience from getting to work for yourself is truly something that is hard to match.
+The fulfilment and satisfaction you experience from getting to work for yourself is truly something that is hard to match.
 It’s something you have to experience to fully understand.

 But there are many things to consider before taking the leap to entrepreneurship.
 So let’s talk admin:

 - Do you have the right insurance?
 When you’re in business, you’re required by law to have certain insurance policies in place.
 The insurance cover you need to take out depends on the type of business you are, and the industry you’re working in.

 - Are you registered as self employed with HMRC?
 It’s pretty self-explanatory but to learn more here’s our guide for HMRC making tax digital.

 - Are your books up-to-date?
 Keeping up with your financials can be stressor and take up valuable time, so you may want to consider getting an accountant or a bookkeeper.
 Not sure what the difference is?
 Just head over here to learn the difference between an accountant and a bookkeeper.

 If your goal is to set out on your own, start building your business and working for yourself, then it’s vital to keep your business records and finances separate from your personal affairs.